- Sponsored -

 With ‘Kabir Singh’, is Bollywood going to continue its tryst with toxic masculinity?

-India is a patriarchal society and it goes without saying that Bollywood is male-dominated film industry.
+India is a patriarchal society and it goes without saying that Bollywood is a male-dominated film industry.
 For years, we have seen films presenting stories that only satisfy the male gaze.
 Rarely we see the makers of the commercial films make an attempt to deviate from this long-lasting trend, where our heroines are just an eye candy whereas the hero is the centre of the film’s universe.

-I was curious to know how the makers of the original ‘Arjun Reddy’ have portrayed it’s lead’s extremely aggressive and overtly violent behaviour.
+I was curious to know how the makers of ‘Arjun Reddy’ have portrayed it’s lead’s extremely aggressive and overtly violent behaviour.
 Since everyone was praising the original film, I wondered what’s so special about this love story? (as we have already seen several films with a similar set up) So I ended up watching the Vijay Deverakonda starrer.
 (For those who haven’t watched ‘Arjun Reddy’ or are planning to watch ‘Kabir Singh’ there are spoilers ahead)

 - Sponsored -